Dencytee Arc Measurement Units

 Process Specification Ranges

-Dencytee Arc monitors in-line optical density (OD) in a wide range of processes.
+Dencytee Arc Sensors monitor in-line optical density (OD) in a wide range of processes.
 The total biomass sensor detects both live and dead cells, along with any debris or particulates which block light.
 The detected optical density directly correlates to the total cells in solution.
 Dencytee Arc is most applicable in yeast and bacterial systems.
 It can also be used in any non-adherent mammalian applications, alongside the Incyte Arc viable cell density sensor.
 Check out the Dencytee Arc page for further information on recommended ranges.
 The measurement of viable cell density from Incyte Arc can be used in tandem with the measurement of total cell density from Dencytee Arc to estimate viability within a process.

 Measurement Modes and Units for Offline Correlation